 - 2 cups chopped rhubarb – you can use any variety of rhubarb, see notes about preparing rhubarb

-- 1 cup granulated sugar – you can adjust the amount of sugar to your liking and depending on the ripeness/sweetness of your fruit
+- 1 cup sugar – you can adjust the amount of sugar to your liking and depending on the ripeness/sweetness of your fruit

 - 2 cups powdered sugar – the easily dissolvable base of many glazes and icings